 All knowledge can be divided into four main types which I have labelled with K for Know and D for Dontknow (911 knowledge not excepted):

-A DD type of knowledge fell into my lap while pursuing the simple question "Why are we losing so much (in the sea) so fast, why now, and why here (in New Zealand)?".
+A DD type of knowledge fell into my lap while pursuing the simple question "Why are we losing so much (in the sea), over such large areas, so fast, why now, and why here (in New Zealand)?".
 After some 15 years, the answers came when I considered that the many unexplained paradoxes perhaps had the same origin and that we had overlooked something so important and so big and so invisible that it remained overlooked by hundreds of thousands of scientists over at least half a century of time.
 To prove it, I invented a new scientific method that had also been overlooked; a method so cheap and simple that it can be afforded easily ($300) while being entirely portable by car, boat and plane.
 With it I then discovered what could well be the six most important ecological laws that had, quite simply, been overlooked .
-Could this really be possible in this age of advanced science?
+Could this really be possible in this age of advanced science and communication?

 As a skeptic using just common sense, you should now be able to determine for yourself after following link :